Last updated: 13 March 2023

 People are reluctant to remove old domain names, often because they are concerned there might be a forgotten service that depends on the domain.
 This means these old domains can get neglected and become vulnerable to spoofing and malicious attacks.

 Many gsi-family domains still exist in both internet and PSN-facing zones.
 Most are dormant, some are misconfigured, and all are targeted heavily for email spoofing.
-As a result we plan to remove them entirely by the 31st March 2023.
+As a result we plan to remove most of the internet-facing zones entirely at the beginning of April.

 As a starting point we’ve added more protection to reduce the impact, in the form of DMARC records to protect the apex domains and prevent the spoofing of domains that don’t exist.
 DMARC records tell the receiving email service what the legitimate senders are for that domain.
 If an email comes from somewhere else it gets marked as spam.